-In order to maintain supplies to treatment works in the Kielder WRZ, the potential for support from Kielder Reservoir is utilised to varying degrees each year.
-As a drought develops the use of Kielder Reservoir increases with releases increasing in magnitude and duration in order to maintain supplies and guarantee the Minimum Maintained Flows (MMF) on the Rivers North Tyne, Tyne, Wear and Tees as well as providing compensation water for the River Derwent.
+In order to maintain supplies to treatment works in the Kielder WRZ, releases from Kielder Reservoir (in addition to the Hydro-Electric Power (HEP) releases) are made to varying degrees each year.
+As a drought develops the use of the Kielder Transfer Scheme increases with releases increasing in magnitude and duration in order to maintain supplies and guarantee the Minimum Maintained Flows (MMF) on the Rivers North Tyne, Tyne, Wear and Tees as well as providing compensation water for the River Derwent.